dative/mmisi-frontend/README.md

 This will build the production version of the site inside the `public` directory.

-### Design Files & Tasks
+### Program Guidelines

+Please review the [Program Guidelines](https://github.com/dative/mmisi-frontend/blob/main/GUIDELINES.md) to learn about our program format and code of conduct.

 The design for the new website was created in [Figma and can be found here](https://www.figma.com/file/8pzqHnSLkdZocdYIMOc47C/Design-Docs-v3-Frontend?node-id=0%3A1)

-Tasks will be managed in [Github Discussion](https://github.com/dative/mmisi-frontend/discussions).
-Please take your time to review all topics.
+Resources can be found under [Github Discussion](https://github.com/dative/mmisi-frontend/discussions).
+Please take your time to review all the topics.